Subscribe to updates

 Period 7 Financial Performance Report

-The committee reviewed the Period 7 Financial Performance Report for the 2025-26 financial year.
-Venetia Reid-Baptiste, Corporate Director for Sustainable Communities, Regeneration & Economic Recovery, reported that the directorate was forecasting an overall net underspend of £600,000, an improvement of £200,000 from the previous period.
-This was attributed to additional income in community safety and an underspend in planning and regeneration, partially offset by a facilities management cost overspend.
+The Sub-Committee reviewed the Period 7 Financial Performance Report, which indicated a forecast underspend of £600,000 for the SCRER directorate.
+This improvement was attributed to additional income in community safety and a slight overspend in planning and regeneration due to facilities management costs.
 A significant portion of the underspend (£400,000) was due to overachievement in parking income as part of the council's stabilisation plan.

-During the discussion on planning services, Mark Baigent, Interim Director for Planning and Sustainable Regeneration, addressed concerns about staff vacancies.
-He explained that five planner positions and two and a half technical support posts were being kept vacant as a conscious decision to manage the budget, given a downturn in planning applications and associated fee income.
-Similarly, eight vacancies in the building control team were being held to balance fee income against workload.
-Baigent stated that this situation was similar to the previous year, reflecting a long-term downturn in the construction market.
-He assured the committee that despite vacancies, performance indicators for processing planning applications remained good, although planning enforcement was identified as an area of pressure.
-The committee commended the improved financial performance and the £600,000 underspend.
+During the discussion on the report, concerns were raised about vacancies within the Planning department.
+Mark Baigent, Interim Director for Planning and Sustainable Regeneration, explained that five planner posts and two and a half technical support posts were being kept vacant as a cost-saving measure to prevent an overspend.
+He noted that this was a conscious decision due to a downturn in planning applications and reduced fee income.
+Similar vacancies were also reported in the Building Control team.
+Members were assured that despite these vacancies, the department was meeting its Key Performance Indicators (KPIs) for application processing times, although Planning Enforcement was identified as an area of pressure.
+The Sub-Committee commended the positive movement in the budget and the updated forecasted underspend.

 Budget Scrutiny Challenge

-Councillor Scott Roche, Cabinet Member for Streets and Environment, introduced the Budget Scrutiny Challenge, focusing on two key proposals for the 2026-27 budget: increased parking income and the digital transformation of planning, building control, and regulatory services.
+The Sub-Committee examined two key budget proposals for 2026/27: increased parking income and the digital transformation of planning, building control, and regulatory services.

 Digital Transformation of Planning, Building Control, and Regulatory Services

-This proposal focuses on upgrading the Uniform case management system to generate additional income through increased fee levels, higher service volumes, and stronger commercial engagement with developers, supported by government changes to planning fee setting.
-While the Uniform system contract runs until October 2026, an upgrade is imminent.
-The approach has shifted from administrative savings to income generation, with a commercial manager already marketing Building Control services to increase market share.
-The council is also exploring the use of AI tools for application validation and enforcement case prioritisation.
+This proposal focuses on upgrading the Uniform case management system to generate additional income through increased fee levels, higher service volumes, and stronger commercial engagement with developers.
+The approach has shifted from initial plans for administrative savings to income generation.
+The Council is exploring the use of AI tools for application validation and potentially for prioritising enforcement cases.
 The potential for locally set planning fees, dependent on government regulations, was also discussed.
-The committee noted that savings targets for this initiative have been moved to 2028-29 to allow for thorough testing and development.
+The Sub-Committee positively noted that savings targets for next year had not been included if they could not be evidenced, and that there was clarity on how additional Building Control fee income would be generated.

 Electric Vehicle Charging Point (EVCP) Strategy

 Fred Raphael, Head of Strategic Transport, presented the draft Electric Vehicle Charging Point (EVCP) Strategy.
-The strategy aims to deliver a borough-wide, accessible, and equitable EV charging network, supporting the transition to low-emission vehicles and aligning with the council's climate commitments.
-Transport emissions in Croydon are higher than the London average, making this strategy crucial.
+The strategy aims to deliver a borough-wide, accessible, and equitable EV charging network to support the transition to low-emission vehicles, aligning with the Mayor's Business Plan and the Council's climate commitments.
+The strategy outlines principles including appropriate coverage across all wards, solutions for residents without off-street parking, and partnership working.

 Cabinet Response to Scrutiny Recommendations